liborty/rstats/README.md

 * `Quasi\Marginal Median` is the point minimising sums of distances separately in each dimension (its coordinates are 1-d medians along each axis).
 It is a mistaken concept which we do not use here.

-* `Tukey Median` is the point maximising `Tukey's Depth`, which is the minimum number of (outlying) points found in a hemisphere in any direction.
-Potentially useful concept but not  implemented here, as its advantages over the geometric median are not clear.
+* `Tukey Median` is the point maximising `Tukey's Depth` (here implemented as `tukeyradius`), which is the minimum number of (outlying) points found in a hemisphere in any direction.
+Potentially useful concept but only partially implemented here, as its advantages over the geometric median are not clear.

 * `Medoid` is the member of the set with the least sum of distances to all other members.